-It’s a telling insight into the team-centric methods that van Gaal imposes.
+It’s a telling insight into the team-centric methods that Van Gaal imposes.
 There’s little doubt that his coaching style is different; Cruyff was free of spirit in training, focusing on small sided games, individual quality, technique, possession and pressure.
-Van Gaal’s methods were, and are, the paradigm of structure and shape.
-Perhaps this is why so many big name players have found the Dutchman so tricky to play under.
+Van Gaal’s methods were the paradigm of structure and shape.
+Perhaps this is why so many big-name players have found the Dutchman so tricky to play under.

 Read | The Ajax utopia under Louis van Gaal

 After leaving Ajax with a 68.7 percent win ratio, it made him the most sought-after boss in Europe.
 He had guided the club to 11 major honours in just six years at the helm.
 That he had one of the greatest club sides in the history of the game, featuring a number of home-grown stars, is as undeniable as the trophies themselves.
 Some have said, naively and unfairly, that anything other than a Champions League success during those years, with that team, would’ve been considered an unmitigated failure.
-That opinion fails to consider the strength of Serie A at the time, the resurgence of Manchester United in England and the ever-powerful Real Madrid and Barcelona.
+That opinion fails to consider the strength of Serie A at the time, the resurgence of Manchester United in England, and the ever-powerful Real Madrid and Barcelona duopoly in Spain.

-Perhaps more importantly, his influence on La Cantera was ground-breaking.
+Perhaps more importantly, his influence on La Cantera would shape the club for decades to come.
 Cruyff worked tirelessly on training programs that would develop the technical quality of players coming through the system, with a view to making the club more self-sufficient than it currently was.
 Further to the implementation of Dutch coaching methods, the club was to increase its scouting presence across Spain – particularly the Basque region – and Latin America, leading to a bloating of both the number of teams and the number of players in the academy.
-It was long-term thinking.
+It was fantastic long-term thinking.

-Youth training aside, it was van Gaal’s treatment of the major stars at Barcelona that ultimately brought about his demise.
-Rivaldo was a classic example.
+Youth training aside, it was Van Gaal’s treatment of the major stars at Barcelona that ultimately brought about his demise.
+Rivaldo was the notable example.

 Read | The in-depth history of Ajax and Barcelona’s unique relationship

-Again, van Gaal had failed to see the value in freedom for his most creative fulcrums.
-Where Cruyff would’ve seen goals, van Gaal saw an opportunity for the opposition to exploit space.
+Again, Van Gaal had failed to see the value in freedom for his most creative fulcrums.
+Where Cruyff would’ve seen goals, former saw an opportunity for the opposition to exploit space.